MatthewLeeWilcox/CatapultPy/README.md

 ```
 ofGetActivitiesTags(token, activity_id)
 ```
-Return a Pandas dataframe of all the tags within a activity
+Return a Pandas dataframe of all the tags within a activity.

 ```
 ofGetActivitiesDevices(token, acitvity_id)
 ```
-Return a Pandas Dataframe of all the devices within a activity
+Return a Pandas Dataframe of all the devices within a activity.

 ```
 ofGetActivityEvents(token, activity_id, athlete_id, events = ["ima_jumps", "baseball_swing"])